Chart Color Schemes

 Desert Springs displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Desert Springs, as per the latest Census evaluation, 67.5% of dwellings were houses while 32.5% comprised other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Non-Metro NT's dwelling structure which was 75.6% houses and 24.5% other dwellings.
-Home ownership in Desert Springs stood at 22.7%, with mortgaged properties at 39.8% and rented ones at 37.6%.
-The median monthly mortgage repayment in the area was $2,264, higher than Non-Metro NT's average of $1,733.
-Weekly rent figures were recorded at $500 compared to Non-Metro NT's $150.
-Nationally, Desert Springs' median monthly mortgage repayments were significantly higher at $2,264 against the Australian average of $1,863, while weekly rents were substantially above the national figure of $375.
+In Desert Springs, as per the latest Census evaluation, 67.5% of dwellings were houses, with the remaining 32.5% comprising semi-detached homes, apartments, and other types.
+This differs from Regional NT's composition of 75.6% houses and 24.5% other dwellings.
+Home ownership in Desert Springs stood at 22.7%, compared to mortgaged dwellings at 39.8% and rented ones at 37.6%.
+The median monthly mortgage repayment in the area was $2,264, higher than Regional NT's average of $1,733.
+Weekly rent in Desert Springs was recorded at $500, lower than Regional NT's figure of $1,500.
+Nationally, Desert Springs' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing